okorieebube/react-blog/README.md

 ## Installation
 * Clone the repo
-* Create the DB required in the .env file
 * Run this command from your cli, to install the node_modules `npm i`
 * Run this command, to start the react server